Preorder the Second Edition of Day Trips Around Rochester

 High Falls

 In 1792, Ebenezer “Indian” Allen sold the property he was gifted in 1788 by the Phelps and Gorham Co.
-The mills he built utilized Rochester’s 4th waterfall, located where the Broad Street bridge is today.
+The mills he built utilized Rochester’s forth waterfall, where the Broad Street bridge is today.

-By 1803, the land found its way into the hands of Col. Nathaniel Rochester, Maj.
+By 1803, the land had passed into the hands of Col. Nathaniel Rochester, Maj.
 Charles Carroll, and Col. William Fitzhugh, all of Maryland.

-In 1811, Rochester began the process of establishing a town, laying out streets, and establishing plots of land for municipal, church, and business use.
-Later that year, he began to offer the plots for sale.
+In 1811, Rochester began establishing a town, laying out streets, and establishing plots of land for municipal, church, and business use.
+Later that year, he began offering the plots for sale.

 In 1812, Nathaniel Rochester moved his family here from Dansville, envisioning a prosperous future.
 The War of 1812 brought soldiers marching through the area who would eventually return to purchase land.